Pav0l/rate-a-website/README.md

-# rate-a-website
+# rate-a-website Chrome extension

-Browser extension to rate a website
+Chrome extension to rate a website.